Discover your passion.

 - Program Volunteers work in Childwatch, youth sports, child care, and youth education programs as teachers, mentors, college counselors, coaches, swim instructors and fitness class leaders.
 Volunteers may help lead programs or assist in delivering programs.

-Managerial and Support Volunteers include doctors, dentists, nurses, office administrators, and welcome desk staff.
+- Managerial and Support Volunteers include doctors, dentists, nurses, office administrators and welcome desk staff.
 Individuals may serve in an office setting, at the front desk, in the locker rooms or on the grounds.
-Other volunteers include those who help manage or administer YMCA operations and programs, e.g., a pro-bono accounting or public relations specialist.
+Other volunteers include professionals who help manage or administer YMCA operations and programs by offering their skills as pro-bono accountants, public relations specialists or similar services.

 - Fundraising Volunteers serve as campaigners for annual and capital campaigns.
 In addition, fundraising volunteers may work on development of the organization's endowment or fundraising events.